On the symmetries of the modified Emden-type equation: Introduction

 and so on.
 Clearly, $X^{(1)}$ and $X^{(2)}$ are the first and second prolongations of $X$.
-In writing $(8b)$ we used
+In writing (\ref{prolong}) we used

-The action functional remains invariant under those point transformations whose constituents $\xi$ and $\eta_i$ satisfy \cite{AC}
+The action functional remains invariant under those point transformations whose constituents $\xi$ and $\eta_i$ satisfy \cite{choudhuri2008symmetries}

-with $I$ given by
+with $\mathcal{I}$ given by

-where the gauge function $f(\vec{q},\,t)$ satisfies the differential equation
+where the gauge function $f(\vec{x},\,t)$ satisfies the differential equation

-Along the trajectories of the system, the Euler-Lagrange equations hold good such that the second term in $(10)$ is zero.
-Thus $I$ given in $(11)$ is a conserved quantity.
+Along the trajectories of the system, the Euler-Lagrange equations hold good such that the second term in Eq. (\ref{I_dot}) is zero.
+Therefore

+This implies $\mathcal{I}$ given in (\ref{I}) is a conserved quantity.
 This invariant quantity together with the differential equation satisfied by the gauge function is commonly stated as the Noether's theorem.
-In section 2 we work out the variational symmetries of the modified Emden-type equation by the use of nonstandard Lagrangian (4) and present results for the corresponding conserved quantities.
-In section 3 we present results for Lie symmetries of the equation with and demonstrate how the variational symmetries are embedded in the symmetries of the differential equation.
-Finally, we make some concluding remarks in section 4.
+In Sect. \ref{Noether_sym} we work out the variational symmetries of the modified Emden-type equation by using nonstandard Lagrangian (\ref{lagEMDEN}) and present results for the corresponding conserved quantities.
+In Sect. \ref{Lie_sym} we present results for Lie symmetries of the equation and demonstrate how the variational symmetries are embedded in the symmetries of the differential equation.
+We also find all possible Lie symmetry-based solutions to the differential equation.
+Finally, we make concluding remarks in Sect. \ref{con_rem}.